bryanstearns/bryanstearns.github.io/_posts/2021-12-30-new-project.md

 (Another rule change I didn't mention above: the FAA has another medical program called BasicMed, which lets any doctor certify me without the FAA's involvement.
-It requires me to have been granted a regular medical sometime since 2007... and my new special-issuance medical counts!
-So, I might not even have to do the stress test.)
+It requires me to have been granted a medical certificate sometime since 2007... and my new special-issuance medical counts!
+So, I might not even have to do the stress tests every year, which is good because they're expensive!)

 ## So which plane do I want to build and fly?